facebookresearch/InferSent/README.md

 ## References

-Please cite [1](https://arxiv.org/abs/1705.02364) if using this code for evaluating sentence embedding methods.
+Please cite [1](https://arxiv.org/abs/1705.02364) if you use this code for sentence embeddings or NLI.

 ### Supervised Learning of Universal Sentence Representations from Natural Language Inference Data